CodingPenguin/clashofclans-bot/README.md

 <img src='https://raw.githubusercontent.com/CodingPenguin/clashofclans-bot/main/images/cocstats.png' width="500" height="500"/>

+### coc clan

+This command requires user verification before use.
+If the user does not have a default clan saved, the bot will prompt if they would like to save the inputted clan tag as their default clan.
+If so,
 ### coc graph

 This command requires user verification before use.
 The user's saved trophy data will be plotted (via matplotlib) on a line graph.
 New data can only be saved once daily, but the graph can be seen as many times as prompted.